sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/tutorial-implementing-algebraic-structures.rst

     sage: E??                                     # not tested

-This code is meant as a template from which to start implementing a new algebra.
-In particular it suggests that we need to implement the methods ``product_on_basis``, ``one_basis``, ``_repr_`` and ``algebra_generators``.
+This code is meant as a template for implementing a new algebra.
+In particular, this template suggests that we need to implement the methods ``product_on_basis``, ``one_basis``, ``_repr_`` and ``algebra_generators``.
 Another way to get this list of methods is to ask the category (TODO: find a slicker idiom for this)::